The Haitian Institute:

 Paulo Freire

-Our message: Let us attack the problem, not one another, for we are far greater than the sum of our challenges!
+Our message: Let us attack the problems, not one another, for only together can we end the continued erosion of our humanity and restore what is lost.

-Attacking the problem and finding lasting solutions require a strong commitment to research, reflection, and collaboration, coupled with a great deal of patience, courage, and compassion.
+Attacking the problems and finding lasting solutions require an inflexible commitment to research, reflection, and collaboration, coupled with a great deal of patience, courage, compassion, and imagination.
+It also means acquiring new skills for the road.
 And that is only the beginning!

-How are we doing this?
-By connecting people within and across generations, and partnering with local institutions that share our vision of a more just, peaceful, and prosperous Haiti.
+We connect people within and across generations, and partner with local institutions and leaders that share our vision of a more just, peaceful, and prosperous Haiti.

-And through concrete, hope-full action that is as inclusive as it is wide-ranging, as constructive as it is innovative, as empowering as it is liberating.
+And through concrete, hope-filled action that is as inclusive as it is wide-ranging, as constructive as it is innovative, as empowering as it is liberating.

 We are building a foundation that is strong enough to sustain the collective weight of our dreams.